 The first few editions seem a little crude now, but from the off, Soul Underground knew what it was about.
 We simply wanted to capture the essence of the music scene we loved, to treat it with some respect, and to write about it with passion and intelligence.
 And, more than anything, we wanted to be there first.
 And that meant putting in the hours, building up a team of contacts – in those pre-Internet days, social networking happened in the real world; our piece on the truly Underground ‘Circle Line Parties’ came from a whisper overheard in a club queue.

-Soul Underground was also driven as much by the sources we rejected as those we sought out.
-This meant operating an effective bullshit detector, avoiding as much as we could the hype-merchants, PRs and sleazeballs who’d begun to smell money in this emergent scene, and would go on to dominate pop culture a few years later and more or less destroy it.
+Soul Underground was also driven as much by the sources I rejected as those I sought out.
+This meant operating an effective bullshit detector, avoiding the hype-merchants, PRs and sleazeballs who’d begun to smell money in this emergent scene – and who’d go on to dominate underground pop culture and more or less destroy it.

 The end of the beginning